About Our Virtual Services

 VIRTUAL SERVICE TIPS AND ZOOM ETIQUETTE

-Click on the link above or dial in with a phone.
-The link will remain the same each week.
+Click on the link or dial in with a phone.
 The service link is live beginning at approximately 9:45 a.m.

 - Double check the screen to make sure your name and GB appears

-Note: If, during the service, you get disconnected due to a poor or unstable internet connection, Zoom will automatically attempt to reconnect.
-When it does, you’ll need to rename yourself.
+- Note: If, during the service, you get disconnected due to a poor or unstable internet connection, Zoom will automatically attempt to reconnect.
+When it does, you may need to rename yourself.
 The reconnection does not retain any of the past meeting information and reverts to your device name.
 All previous chatroom dialogue also disappears.

 - You will automatically be muted during the service so we don’t have background noise.

 - To unmute yourself during the congregational response or for participating in Joys and Concerns, look for a microphone icon usually at the bottom of your screen.
 (Or it may be on the top of your screen if you’re using a tablet or phone.)

 - You may need to hover over that space to get it to appear.

 - You remain muted when the microphone has a diagonal slash over it.
 If you click on it, the slash will disappear and you will be unmuted.